Overview of the Process landscape notation

 Let's start modeling process landscapes!

-From here you can start to learn how to model a process landscape with ARIS Express.
-The required steps are: Start your free trial, check some video tutorials, start modeling, share your models and discuss them with other users, and if you haven't joined the ARIS Community yet do it now ;-)
+From here you can start to learn modeling a flowchart with ARIS Basic.
+The required steps are: Download ARIS Basic, have a look at some video tutorials, start modeling, share your models and discuss them with other users, and if you haven't joined the ARIS Community yet, do it now! ;-)